 Santa Croce in Via Flaminia, Minor basilica and parish church in Flaminio district, Rome, Italy

-The basilica displays a modern recreation of the ancient Constantinian Labarum, adorned with embroidery and precious ornaments that represent early Christian symbolism.
+The basilica holds a modern recreation of the ancient Constantinian Labarum, decorated with embroidery and fine ornaments that echo early Christian symbolism.
+This object is still displayed inside and offers visitors a direct visual link to that period of religious history.

 The community of curious travelers